How To Get The Most Out Of The Sweat App

 - FIERCE Zero Equipment

 - FIERCE at Home

-If you decide to change your training program, you can do this by tapping on your avatar in the top right hand corner of your screen.
+You sure can!
+If you decide to change your training program, simply tap on your avatar in the top right-hand corner of your screen.

 From there, tap “Manage My Program” to make a change.
 You can also do this to reset the week you’re on — you might want to do this if you have had a break from training and want to restart your workouts at a week of your choosing.